UP-RS-ESP/addem/README.md

 involve the analysis of the slope and curvatures of the only the river flows obtained from the DEMs.

 **NOTE: This is a work in progress!
-There might be serious bugs in the code!**
+There might be bugs in the code!**

 Objectives
 ----------